Video interviews: how to do well

 - 2 or 3 that you think you could improve next time

-If you feel you need help to build your confidence in video interviews, talk to a careers adviser at school, college or university or speak to one of our advisers.
+You may feel you need help to build your confidence in video interviews.
+Talk to a careers adviser at school, college or university or speak to one of our advisers.

 Live online interview tips